-Our core B2B marketing strategy is centered around attending and exhibiting at major trade shows around the world, which accounted for approximately 75% of all of SBTech's 2018 marketing costs.
+SBTech's core B2B marketing strategy is centered around attending and exhibiting at major trade shows around the world, which accounted for 75% of all of SBTech's 2018 marketing costs.
 SBTech's trade show marketing is supplemented with digital and offline marketing campaigns in leading industry publications, websites, regular media pieces and participation on industry panels.
-SBTech's reputation and customer testimonials also assist in its marketing and business efforts.
+Similar to the DraftKings business, SBTech's reputation and customer testimonials also assist in its marketing and business efforts.